Free Incorporation when you bundle with Accounting

 Key takeaways

-• Every private limited company in Singapore must appoint a corporate secretary.
+• Every Singapore company must appoint a corporate secretary within 6 months of incorporation.

 In this article